 CBD for Pets: All You Need to Know

-1. CBD is a good painkiller – for animals too!It has often been suggested that CBD can be used for pain, as it has been shown to have an impact on the inflammatory response.
+1. CBD is a good painkiller – for animals too!CBD is often touted for its pain-relieving properties since it has been shown to have an impact on the inflammatory response.
 A famed study by Ethan Russo found that CBD can reverse the inflammation response and thereby reduce symptoms of pain, including chronic pain.
-Dogs and cats have bodies that work in an often surprisingly similar way to our own, and luckily this is one case where that holds true.
-CBD may also be able to reduce the pain experienced by our furry friends.
+Dogs and cats have bodies that work in an often surprisingly similar way to our own, which means that CBD may also be able to reduce the pain experienced by our furry friends.